 Connecting the Sierra High Route to the Southern Sierra High Route is simple.

-If you’re heading northbound, split off from the SoSHR/Pacific Crest Trail/John Muir Trail when you reach the Bubb’s Creek Trail south of Glen Pass.
+If you’re heading northbound, split off from the SoSHR/Pacific Crest Trail/John Muir Trail when you reach Bubb’s Creek Trail south of Glen Pass.
 You follow Bubb’s Creek Trail 12.3 mi / 19.8 km west to Road’s End – the southern terminus of the SHR.
 Once you reach Road’s End, simply hike the SHR northbound as your time on the SoSHR has come to a close.

 If you’re heading southbound, split off from the PCT/JMT after crossing Mather Pass and follow the SHR over Frozen Lake Pass (instead of following the SoSHR south over Pinchot Pass).
-Then, once you reach the southern terminus of the SHR at Road’s End, follow the Bubb’s Creek Trail east until intersecting the SoSHR/PCT/JMT.
+Then, once you reach the southern terminus of the SHR at Road’s End, follow the Bubb’s Creek Trail east until you intersect the SoSHR/PCT/JMT.
 When you reach this junction, simply continue south on the SoSHR.

 Alternatively, you can follow the SoSHR/PCT/JMT between Mather Pass and the Bubb’s Creek junction, but then you’ll be missing the southernmost section of the SHR – a much more scenic and exciting section of the Sierra than following the SoSHR along the PCT/JMT.